asterisk/documentation/docs/Development/Roadmap/Asterisk-11-Projects/index.md

----
-title: Overview
-pageid: 19008034
----
+# Asterisk 11 Projects

 ## Overview

 The following is a listing of projects Digium has committed developer resources to for Asterisk 11.
-The majority of these were derived from the notes taken from ﻿﻿[AstriDevCon 2011](/Development/Roadmap/AstriDevCon-2011), held on Monday, October 24th, 2011.
+The majority of these were derived from the notes taken from [AstriDevCon 2011](/Development/Roadmap/AstriDevCon-2011), held on Monday, October 24th, 2011.
 The choice of the projects listed on this page was based on the following:

 * The agreement in the community that Asterisk 11 is to be an LTS release (see [Asterisk Versions](/About-the-Project/Asterisk-Versions)).